parrt/cs345/README.md

 ### Books

-There is no textbook required for this class, but you will find The ANTLR 4 reference book useful.
-It's free [online](http://0-proquest.safaribooksonline.com.ignacio.usfca.edu/book/programming/9781941222621) via USF’s “safari online” as part of your tuition.
-Log in via the USF library site.
+We will make heavy use of [Language Implementation Patterns](http://amzn.com/193435645X) and, to a lessor extent, [The ANTLR 4 reference book](http://0-proquest.safaribooksonline.com.ignacio.usfca.edu/book/programming/9781941222621) (free via USF’s “safari online” as part of your tuition.
+Log in via the USF library site.)

-Unfortunately the more useful book, [Language Implementation Patterns](http://amzn.com/193435645X), is not available for free (not sure why).
-It’s not required for CS345, but I will closely follow some of that book in class and it’s cheap at $24 in printed form.
+Language Implementation Patterns is cheap at $24 in printed form.
 (A reminder that using an unpaid-for copy of the electronic version is uncool and violates our academic honesty policy and is illegal.)

 ### Grading